 - 2 cups oat flour gluten free if preferred

-- Now add all your wet ingredients except the cranberries, to the bowl of dry ingredients: 1.5 cup of the date syrup you just made, the 1/2 cup of orange juice and the zest, and the applesauce.
-Mix until incorporated.
-Then fold in the cranberries.
+- Now add your wet ingredients (except the cranberries), to the bowl of dry ingredients: 1.5 cups of the date syrup you made, ½ cup of orange juice, the orange zest, and the applesauce.
+Mix until combined and then fold in the cranberries.

-- Pour the batter into your prepared loaf pan and gently tap the loaf pan down 2-3 times on a hard surface to ensure no gaps.
+- Pour the batter into your prepared loaf pan and gently tap the loaf pan down 2-3 times on a hard surface to ensure there are no gaps in the bread.
 Don't press down with a spatula.

-- Bake in your preheated oven for 45-55 minutes, until a toothpick inserted in the middle comes out dry.
-Depending on your oven and loaf pan size, cooking time will vary slightly.
+- Bake in your preheated oven for 45-55 minutes, until a toothpick inserted in the middle, comes out dry.
+Depending on your oven and loaf pan size, cooking time will vary.
 Once baked, remove from the oven and let cool for 10 minutes before removing the bread from the pan.
-Place on a wire rack, or cutting board to let cool completely before glazing.
+Transfer to a cooling rack to cool completely before glazing.

-- To make your glaze, add 1 tablespoon of freshly squeezed orange juice to your remaining 1/2 cup of date syrup and mix well.
-Then pour desired amount of the glaze over your cooled loaf in a zigzag pattern.
+- To make your glaze: Add 2 tablespoons of freshly squeezed orange juice to your remaining ½ cup of date syrup and mix well.
+Then drizzle the glaze over your cooled loaf.
 Slice and enjoy!